shreyajv26/PharmaBase/README.md

-# PharmaBase
+**# PharmaBase**

 The concept is to create a web application for medical store owners who would be able to achieve the following:

-Login to the application.
+1. Login to the application.
-On the home page - Type the name of the medicine and get its current count (amount left in store) as well as the rack number on which the medicine is stored for fast access and retrieval of medicine to be sold to the customer.
+2. On the home page - Type the name of the medicine and get its current count (amount left in store) as well as the rack number on which the medicine is stored for fast access and retrieval of medicine to be sold to the customer.
-The user can edit the details related to the medicine.
+3. The store owner can edit the details related to the medicine.
-Medical data files downloaded from the below location: https://www.fda.gov/drugs/drug-approvals-and-databases/drugsfda-data-files

 **Configurations:**